Making the Prototype

 The final pair will sport this design idea.
 I’m very happy with that look and feel.

-I’m a journeyman, always in search for something new.
-I don’t want to get to the final destination, I want to keep travel.
+I'm a journeyman, constantly searching for something new.
+I don't want to reach a destination; I want to travel.

-With all that in mind, let’s go back to my wholecut pumps project.
-It is a great example of fun and necessity of prototyping.
-Overall, the project is all about using as little pieces of leather as possible.
-Streamlined, simple design featuring my unique edgy classic looks.
-As my second goal, I went ahead and figured out how to avoid the welt, yet I’ve still kept the feel of a welted construction type.
+With all this in mind, let's return to my project of the wholecut pumps.
+It's a great example of playfulness and the necessity of making prototypes.
+Overall, the project involves using as few pieces of leather as possible.
+A streamlined, simple design reflecting my unique, avant-garde, classic style.
+My second goal was to find a way to avoid hand welting while maintaining the feel of a welted construction.

-As previously stated, my aim was to use the leather piece from the very top of the last, after wholecut lasting process is done.
-My initial design idea wasn’t a success, though.
-It turned out that there’s far too little left, to take a meaningful advantage of that extra material.
-So what I did was to reduce it even more.
+As I mentioned earlier, my goal was to use that piece of leather from the very top of the last, that remains an extra after wholecut lasting process is complete.
+However, my initial design idea wasn't successful.
+It turned out there was far too little left to fully utilize this extra material.
+So I reduced the amount of it.
+I came up with something less pretentious.

-My goal was to relinquish the welt completely by folding over the upper the midsole edge and sew through it.
+My goal was to relinquish the welt completely by folding over the upper a trimmed elongated midsole edge and then sew through it.

 The idea for this construction method is quite straight forward.
 It is sewing through the midsole and insole.
 So that outside, welt-like part and the groove under the shoe holds the insole edge in between, thus making it all a hand-sewn construction.
 Although it looks simple, it is rather difficult thing to make.
-If it’s not sturdy enough to be truly functional, this method is certainly not worth the time needed to produce it.
+If it’s not sturdy enough to be truly functional, this method is certainly not worth the time.
 This is the greatest advantage of making a fully wearable prototypes, though.
-The streamlined construction looks attractive on paper, but one can never be completely sure if it works well too, until you put its prototype to the field test.
+The streamlined construction looks attractive on paper, but one can never be completely sure if it works well too.

-The upper design and unique construction of this pair deserves more attention here.
-At some point, I will probably publish the making process of the final pair in my Tutorials section.
+The upper design and unique construction of this project deserves more attention.
+At some point, I'll most likely publish the process of creating the final pair in the "Tutorials" section.

 Previous